Miss Michaele’s Favorite Spells

 Cloth or paper lampshades can be treated by using condition powders mixed with cornstarch, which you spread on a plate or cookie sheet.
 Write your petition with the point of a knife, pencil, or similar.
 Use the powder to dust cloth and paper lampshades.

-An old school way to do this is to draw a magical symbol with condition oil right onto a lightbulb.
+A much simpler, old-school way to do this is to draw a magical symbol with condition oil right onto a lightbulb.
 These can be as simple as a heart or cross.
 Over time, though, these might become visible on the bulb as the heat “cooks” and dries the oil.
 Washing the light fixtures like this takes more work but it is more subtle.

 Magic in your housework